strapi/documentation/docusaurus/docs/dev-docs/backend-customization/models.md

 :::

 :::tip
-Check our [error handling](/dev-docs/error-handling#services-and-models-lifecycles) documentation to resolve any errors you may encounter while using the lifecycle hooks.
+Please refer to the [error handling](/dev-docs/error-handling#services-and-models-lifecycles) documentation to learn how to throw errors from lifecycle hooks.
 :::

 ### Available lifecycle events